 - Examination record to date

-- Predicted performance in exams to come
+- Predicted performance in future exams

 - School reference